 Shared parenting in high-conflict situations

-Linda Neilsen’s research found that, despite the assumption that conflict with parents was more damaging that minimized time with a parent (father), that was not the case, after reviewing 54 studies.
+Linda Neilsen’s research found that, despite the assumption that conflict with parents was more damaging that minimized time with a parent (father), that was not the case.
 You can read more in this article on shared parenting in high-conflict situations, which in summary:

 - Families with higher income were not more likely to have shared parenting arrangements.